 - Unexpected costs.
-With any business, there are always unexpected costs and without forethought, planning and a reserve of cash for such events, they can be debilitating.
+With any business, there are always unexpected costs and without forethought, planning, and a reserve of cash for such events, they can be debilitating.

 Price for Each Broiler Chicken

-It is imperative to keep accurate records through the entire process of raising broilers.
+It is imperative to keep accurate records throughout the entire process of raising broilers.
 It is estimated to be about $1.70 a pound to raise a broiler.
 To make an income, it is important to price properly.
 This is why doing advanced research is important.
 What are people willing to pay for one chicken in your area?
 But $3.50-4.00 a pound is reasonable.